A Cross Validation Framework for Signal Denoising with Applications to Trend Filtering, Dyadic CART and Beyond: Singular Value Thresholding for Matrix Estimation

 \subsection{\textbf{Description of the CVSVT estimator}}

 We will follow our general scheme of defining cross validated estimators as laid out in Section~\ref{sec:scheme}.
 Let $\hat{\theta}^{(\lambda)}$ be the family of Singular Value thresholding estimators with threshold parameter $\lambda \geq 0$ as defined in~\eqref{eq:svtdef}.
+We denote the final resulting cross validated SVT estimator as $\hat{\theta}_{CVSVT}.$

 \begin{enumerate} \item Set $K = 2$. \item Divide $[n] \times [n]$ into $I_1,I_2$ randomly as follows.
 Each entry $(i,j) \in [n] \times [n]$ belongs to $I_1$ or $I_2$ with probability $1/2$ independently of other entries. \item Let us denote $I_1$ by $I$ and $I_2$ by $I^c.$ Define the $n \times n$ binary matrix $W$ which takes the value $1$ on the entries in $I$ and $0$ elsewhere.
 Now define $\tilde{y}(I) \in \R^{n \times n}$ as follows: